jaylenbrinsontech/Help-desk---ticket-system-project-/README.md

 ---

 ## 🏁 Conclusion
 This project gave me hands-on experience with a help desk ticketing system and helped me understand real-world IT support workflows.
-Although I do not yet have formal IT job experience, this lab demonstrates my ability to simulate and document help desk tasks effectively.
+Although I do not yet have formal IT job experience, this project demonstrates my ability to simulate and document help desk tasks effectively.

 I am continuing to build my IT skills through labs and projects like this as I prepare for an entry-level Help Desk role.